keboola/connection-docs/templates/data-quality/data-quality.md

 * TOC
 {:toc}

-This flow brings you a set of Snowflake SQL procedures for **data quality testing and monitoring**.
+This data flow template brings you a set of Snowflake SQL procedures for **data quality testing and monitoring**.

 **The flow, in a nutshell:**